Lufia II: Rise of the Sinistrals

 - Hold Up and press R to exit.

-You will need to turn off the Game Genie/PAR code to enter the menu.
-The debug features will still remain enabled as they read from the 7E057C address.
+You will need to turn off the Game Genie/Pro Action Replay (PAR) code to enter the menu.
+The debug features will still remain enabled as they read from the

 Move the cursor over ITEM, SPELL, CAPSULE, EQUIP, or STATUS.
 Hold L and press X for various bonuses: